smileservices/dev_blogpposts/DJANGO/DJANGO-INTERNALS/logging.md

-Title: Important Unix Commands
+Title: Django Logging
-Slug: important-linux-commands
+Slug: django-logging
-Tags: linux, unix, cheatsheet
+Tags: django, logging
-Category: Linux
+Category: Django
 Summary: Setting up logging is crucial to monitoring any app.
 This way you know what works and what doesn't.
 If done correctly it will save a lot of time of debugging.
-Date: 2018-02-03 10:20
+Date: 2019-04-03 10:20
 Modified: 2020-07-05 19:30

 ## Resources for reading